CarstenKnop/SmokeMachineTimer/FogMachineRemoteControl/SPECS.md

 - `DebugProtocol` defines command/response packets (ping, transport stats, timer state, EEPROM read/write) used by both ESP-NOW debug packets and the serial bridge.
 - `DebugSerialBridge` runs in the remote firmware, forwarding requests from the PC to timers via `CommManager`, aggregating transport metrics from both the ESP-NOW and serial links, and returning structured responses.
 - Transport health (lost frames, retries, uptime, last error) is tracked in `ReliableProtocol::TransportStats` and made fetchable over the debug link to support tooling.
 - A companion Windows diagnostic app (`PCDiagnostics/DebugConsole`) consumes `DebugProtocol` over USB serial, providing live stats, channel data, and EEPROM tools for field analysis.
+Channel scans drive gradient heatmaps for both remote and timer RSSI, show per-channel sample counts and last RSSI markers, retry failed polls (Timeout/TransportError/NotReady) up to a capped budget, and log the first failure per channel to aid troubleshooting.

 ## Notes